hurairaali/alpha-AGI/docs/help-advanced-tricks.md

 - **Shift + Trash Icon** to **delete** a chats and messages without confirmation.
   - also applies elsewhere: delete Attachments, etc.
 - **Shift + Click** on **New Chat** to create an incognito chat.
-- Drag a big-AGI saved chat into Big-AGI to load (or attach) it.
+- Drag a Alpha-AGI saved chat into Alpha-AGI to load (or attach) it.

 ## Not-so-obvious Shortcuts